 I honestly find that the clichés of floating markets and triangle hats have been left long to the past when it comes to tourist attractions.
 And while these cliches do still exist in the city, they feel they are now themed more towards tourists these days, which became somewhat obvious when floating market vendors started accepting credit cards as payment.
 And while I do recommend at least experience the “traditional” side of Bangkok at least once, on a first visit, for regular visitors there is just a lot more to now explore.
 And Bangkok, for me, is all about the big city life these days, with towering malls, rooftop experiences, and endless big city lights.
-And with new tourist attractions in Bangkok popping up year-on-year, I am back again on some cheap Emirates airline tickets price to share some of the new tourist attractions to arrive in Bangkok city.
+And with new tourist attractions in Bangkok popping up year-on-year, I am back again to share some of the new tourist attractions to arrive in Bangkok city.
+Book Emirates airline ticket at the lowest rate.

 The Em District